hbctraining/main/registrations/AllFunders_Intro-bulkRNAseq-Part-II.md

-# Differential Gene Expression Analysis workshop (2023)
+# Differential Gene Expression Analysis Workshop (2023)

 *Note: In 2023, some workshops will be taught in person and others will be online via Zoom.*